January | April

 The next stop was the Gandhi Museum, which was free until this guy forced himself on me as a guide for the multimedia part.
-However, since it had been free and he showed me the entire thing, I gave him and tipped him.
+However, since it had been free and he showed me the entire thing, I tipped him.
 Before that part, I took a selfie with the Gandhi statue, read a bunch about him, saw his actual glasses.
 By the way, in case you didn’t know Gandhi was assassinated.
 There was a memorial where he was shot in the back of the garden.
 There were cute dioramas and facts and quotes about him all around.
 He was in jails in South Africa and India.
 He lead a salt rebellion.
 If you want to know more, wikipedia him! 😉

 Next stop was the Train Railway Museum.
 I took a lot of train pictures for those of you who are into trains.
 There were 79 trains from around the world, and I took a joyous train ride around them all.
 Then, there was an inside museum with train parts and they had a huge miniature train model of Dehli upstairs, which was really cool.

 After that it was time for the National Museum, which took me about 90 minutes to peruse 3 floors.
 There were some great sculptures from the BCE (before common era), and a lot of elephantal art (art featuring elephants).
 Also, there was a room of antique musical instruments, and those of you who remember my Berlin trip, know I took pictures of pretty much every single one.